 Course Representatives are an integral part of our partnership approach to embed student voice in decision-making at all levels of UWTSD.
 Although Course Reps are student representatives, for our system to be effective academic staff have a role to play in ensuring that reps are elected for all courses.

 Course Reps serve as a conduit for student voice and in their roles on Staff-Student Committees and within the Students' Union provide feedback on all aspects of the educational experience, such as curriculum development, feedback and assessment, course structure, facilities and resources, teaching/learning approaches, and the general academic experience of their fellow students.
-This feedback and the representatives themselves will play a key role in internal quality processes such as Annual Programme Reviews and School and Faculty level reviews.
+This feedback and the representatives themselves will play a key role in internal quality processes such as Annual Programme Reviews and Institute level reviews.

 If you want to find out who your Course Rep is or want to learn about the process of becoming one, you can contact Bea or come down to the Students’ Union where an officer or staff member will be able to assist you.